A woman hugging her child

 Reviewed:

-Everyone feels anxious at some point in their lives – the key isn't to prevent anxiety altogether, but to manage it effectively.
+Everyone feels anxious at some point in their lives, so rather than trying to prevent anxiety altogether, you can learn how to manage it effectively.

-Young children are sponges and can internalise behaviours and attitudes.
-Managing anxiety can be hard, but if you're able to manage it, you'll be showing your children that they can manage theirs too.
+Managing anxiety can be hard, but by doing so you'll be showing your child that they can manage theirs too.

 How do I do that?

-First, recognise the key components to your anxiety – for some people this means worrying excessively, negative thoughts, perfectionistic tendencies, exaggerating problems, and being overly concerned with other people’s opinions.
+1. First, recognise the key components to your anxiety.
+This might be lots of worrying, negative thoughts, being a perfectionist, exaggerating problems, and being overly concerned with other people’s opinions.

-Learn how to self soothe – challenge your pessimistic thinking.
-Ask yourself if there is any real basis to your fears.
+2. Learn how to self soothe.
+Challenge your pessimistic thinking - ask yourself if there is any real basis to your fears, or if they are imagined.
 And if ‘the worst’ happens, what could you do about it?
-Would it really be so bad?
+Would it really be as bad as you're picturing it in your head?

-Be aware when your ‘inner-voice’ becomes self-sabotaging.
+3. Be aware when your ‘inner-voice’ becomes self-sabotaging.
 Talk to yourself as kindly and reassuringly as you would to your child.
-Become your own ally, adviser and supporter.

-Be open about your anxiety.
-This shows your children that it isn't something to be ashamed of – it’s just another a part of who you are, and we can learn how to cope with it and not let it interfere with our lives.
+5. Be open about your anxiety.
+This shows your child that it isn't something to be ashamed of – it’s just another a part of who you are, and we can learn how to cope with it and not let it interfere with our lives.

-Prioritise self-care.
-Cutting back on caffeine, alcohol, and getting enough sleep is important for wellbeing.
+6. Prioritise self-care.
 Think about what makes you feel good – connecting with friends, spending time on a hobby, walking on the beach – and think about what gets in the way of you doing those things.
+Getting enough sleep is also important, and cutting back on caffeine and alcohol can also improve wellbeing.

 Remember, even small behavioural changes on your part, modelling how to handle anxiety, can positively influence your child.

-Share your stories of your own failures and struggles.
-Make sure you let them know you re-framed them as an opportunity to learn and grow.
+Share your stories of your own struggles and let them know how you re-framed them as an opportunity to learn and grow.

-You might find the helplines below useful, or for more resources contact the IHC library to have a chat about what you need on 0800 442 442 or email Librarian@ihc.org.nz
+You might find the helplines below useful, or for more resources on coping with anxiety, contact the IHC library to have a chat about what you need on 0800 442 442 or email Librarian@ihc.org.nz

 Helplines: